Skip to main content

 What agents can do with Slack

-When a task is started from Slack, agents have access to these capabilities:
+When a thread is started from Slack, agents have access to these capabilities:

 • Search messages across the workspace